 How to Get Your Company to Support co.up

-For co.up to survive, it’s going to take recurring donations, and while every contribution is essential, our success will depend on getting a few company supporters capable of contributing larger amounts.
-But how do you get your organization to become a supporter?
+For co.up to survive, it’s going to take recurring support, and while every contribution is essential, our success will depend on getting a few company supporters capable of contributing larger amounts.
+But how do you get your organization/employer to become a supporter?
 Here are some steps you can take to start the conversation and turn your company into a co.up supporter.

 You were hired there, tell them your co.up story!